-This brings us to the question of why this should render institutions problematic (in the sense of a source of badness).
-The reason for this is the following: the fact that such an institutional objectivity emerges is per se unproblematic.
+This brings us to the question of why this should lead to a problem for institutions (in the sense of a source of badness), and this is why: the fact that such an institutional objectivity emerges per se unproblematic.
 The problems arise when the merely epistemologically objective entity presents itself as ontologically objective, as well.
 (This is the case if something like money appears to be no more fully available to us than a mountain.
 Without the benefit of Searle's distinction, Marx described precisely the same confusion when he talked about the fetish character and reification in reference to commodities.)
 Accordingly, the dimension of autonomization is per se constitutive of and productive for the social world.
-However the kind of autonomization in which the subjective ontology of this epistemologically objective entity is denied, concealed, and negated is deeply problematic.
-In other words: institutions such as money, educational institutions, and the legal system (and maybe even marriage?) have to outlast my or our fleeting inclinations.
+However the kind of autonomization in which the subjective ontology of this epistemologically objective entity is denied, hidden, and negated is deeply problematic.
+In other words: institutions like money, places of education, and the legal system (and maybe even marriage?) have to outlast my or our fleeting affections.
 If I or we could decide at will whether some printed piece of paper is in fact money, the institution of money would not exist.
 But on the other hand, it should be clear that it is within our collective power to redefine, modify or even abolish institutions that our ancestors created.
-This leads us to a first - comprehensive - point to consider when evaluating the quality of an institution: a good institution cannot be constituted in such a way that the fact of its artificiality, i.e. the fact that it is the result of human practice, that it was collectively instituted and accepted, is concealed.
+This leads us to a first - comprehensive - point to consider when evaluating the quality of an institution: a good institution cannot be constituted in such a way that the fact of its "being-made", i.e. the fact that it is the result of human practice, that it was collectively instituted and accepted, is hidden.

-We have thus returned to the issue of the vitality of institutions: the fact that institutions can be filled with "life", or else devoid of it translates to the fact that this practical moment can become either effective, or impotent, and that it can be out in the open or buried.
-Spelling out the several possible ways of concealing this practical moment and the various consequences of doing just that could lead us to a number of considerations that are relevant for the evaluation of institutions.
-Thus, hiding the practical moment does not only lead to the institution becoming voided, in the sense of it having outlived its actual function or meaning, but also, quite differently, to the dynamic form of institutional autonomization that amounts to the individuals' loss of control over the institutions they created.
+We have thus returned to the issue of the living character of institutions: the fact that institutions can be filled with "life", or else devoid of it translates to the fact that this practical moment can become either effective, or impotent, and that it can be out in the open or buried.
+Spelling out the several possible ways of covering it up and the various consequences of doing just that could lead us to a number of considerations that are relevant for the evaluation of institutions.
+Thus, hiding the practical moment leads not only to an emptying of the institution, in the sense of it having outlived its actual function or meaning, but also to the dynamic form of institutional autonomization that accompanies the individuals' loss of control over the institutions they created.

-If we continue to explore the problem of deterioration, we also end up returning to the (again Hegelian) assumption (or insight) that institutions are not only "burden-relieving", but also empowering or enabling in a much broader sense, since institutions are preconditions of the realization of human freedom.
+If we continue to explore the problem of the de-animation, we also end up returning to the (again Hegelian) assumption (or insight) that institutions are not only "burden-relieving", but also empowering or enabling in a much broader sense, since institutions are preconditions of the realization of human freedom.
 This means that a good institution is one in which the individuals realize their interests and also one they can identify with.
 An institution without life remains an external duress.
 Such an entity is characterized by rigidity, which can be illustrated by the fact that things that are recalcitrant or do not follow the institutional procedures can no longer enter the institution's field of vision.
 Another point is that the moment of reflection should never be simply written off.
-To make use of the terms introduced in my discussion of Raz: a lasting and too strong discrepancy between reasons of first and second order, but also the loss of reasons for the exclusionary reasons themselves are signs that an institutional rationality is becoming irrational.
+To make use of the terms introduced in my discussion of Raz: a lasting and too strong discrepancy between reasons of the first order and those of the second, but also the loss of reasons for the exclusionary reasons themselves are signs that an institutional rationality is becoming irrational.